 4. Information Architecture

 IA is the process of taking information and organizing it in a way that is easy to understand.
 For large websites, this is especially important, as you need to understand what content exists and how to organize it in a way that makes sense for your visitors.
-The end result might be a content inventory, a sitemap with suggested navigation, or sample user flows that reveal how visitors move through a site.
+The result might be a content inventory, sitemap with suggested navigation, or sample user flows that reveal how visitors move through a site.

 Source: Adobe Blog